-Sets a precedent for rezoning of remaining land with extensive vegetation No KPOM Land adjacent to Rous Rd serves as a gateway to a green corridor which ameliorates impacts of tree removals and smaller residential lot sizes such a Clare Street.
+• Sets a precedent for rezoning of remaining land with extensive vegetation No KPOM Land adjacent to Rous Rd serves as a gateway to a green corridor which ameliorates impacts of tree removals and smaller residential lot sizes such a Clare Street.
 Lorna & Phillip Murray Request extension of advertising period Narrow corridor is important for koalas, animals and birds Any dwelling on lot 3 would interfere with movement of wallabies and koalas Proposed lot 3 layout/shape is incompatible with City Acres subdivision pattern.
 Looks like a lane way.
 Strip should be preserved for wildlife.
-Samantha Standish This corridor provides a buffer between two different subdivision types and wildlife movement Lot layout is incompatible with surrounding Would most likely result in removal of flora What type of residential development could occur in the future (eg multi unit housing)?
-No sewerage services in City Acres Proposed lot 3 is not conducive to development due to utility services restrictions Would upset the existing balance Land should be divided up to existing adjoining land holders to maintain corridors Is there not a conflict of interest in this application?
-Troy Britt · · Friends of the Koala Would like it to stay a wildlife corridor.
-It was commonly understood that Council owned that part of the lot shown as open space because a team of workers regularly carried out bush regeneration and other remediation work Council clearly has a vested interest in this development as it has agreed to acquire portion of the land in response to the landowner's issuing of notice, pursuant to Clause 70(2) of the Lismore LEP The land is described as being of high conservation value and is a natural continuation of the koala corridor linking Bird Wing Park and beyond to the Lismore Cemetery, Skyline Road and Tregeagle areas In our view there is no justification whatsoever for consideration of alienating the northern portion which fronts McIntosh Road by granting a building entitlement The Koala Plan of Management (KPoM) stops short of spelling out the importance that urban koalas can have in bolstering bush populations.
+Samantha Standish • This corridor provides a buffer between two different subdivision types and wildlife movement Lot layout is incompatible with surrounding Would most likely result in removal of flora What type of residential development could occur in the future (eg multi unit housing)?
+No sewerage services in City Acres Proposed lot 3 is not conducive to development due to utility services restrictions Would upset the existing balance Land should be divided up to existing adjoining land holders to maintain corridors Troy Britt Is there not a conflict of interest in this application?
+Friends of the Koala Would like it to stay a wildlife corridor.
+It was commonly understood that Council owned that part of the lot Thenus of the Roald It was commonly understood that Council owned that part of the lot shown as open space because a team of workers regularly carried out bush regeneration and other remediation work Council clearly has a vested interest in this development as it has agreed to acquire portion of the land in response to the landowner's issuing of notice, pursuant to Clause 70(2) of the Lismore LEP The land is described as being of high conservation value and is a natural continuation of the koala corridor linking Bird Wing Park and howard to the Liemers Compton.
+Shuding Page and Traggerile group. beyond to the Lismore Cemetery, Skyline Road and Tregeagle areas In our view there is no justification whatsoever for consideration of alienating the northern portion which fronts McIntosh Road by granting a building entitlement The Koala Plan of Management (KPoM) stops short of spelling out the importance that urban koalas can have in bolstering bush populations.
 Connectivity is essential to maintaining the genetic health of koala populations We can only describe the KPoM as minimalist and deficient.
-It is predicated on the subdivision proposed and relies heavily on the imposition of Section 88b covenants to ensure effectiveness The Environmental Defender's Office, strongly advises councils and developers use restrictive covenants to justify developing land with high conservation values, as they are too hard to enforce We are of the view that in order to maximize the conservation value of the land that Council should acquire all of the land other than the 2402 sq. metres required for the existing dwelling, maintaining it as an open space zone and preserving its high conservation value in perpetuity

-• The development as proposed is detrimental to the koala population and we urge Council to reject it in favour of an option in which Council agrees to the subdivision and appropriate zoning of the portion required for the existing dwelling and acquires the remainder to be retained as a wildlife corridor.

-If Council does support this option and is interested in monitoring koala usage, Friends of the Koala is only too happy to discuss a joint project proposal.
+It is predicated on the subdivision proposed and relies heavily on the imposition of Section 88b covenants to ensure effectiveness The Environmental Defender's Office, strongly advises councils and developers use restrictive covenants to justify developing land with high conservation values, as they are too hard to enforce • We are of the view that in order to maximize the conservation value of the land that Council should acquire all of the land other than the 2402 sq. metres required for the existing dwelling, maintaining it as an open space zone and preserving its high conservation value in perpetuity w tc e: ca • If he development as proposed is detrimental to the koala population and e urge Council to reject it in favour of an option in which Council agrees the subdivision and appropriate zoning of the portion required for the kisting dwelling and acquires the remainder to be retained as a wildlife prridor.
+Council does support this option and is interested in monitoring koala sage, Friends of the Koala is only too happy to discuss a joint project roposal. ----------------------------- --